AskAjay.ai

 5. The EU AI Act Arrives: Compliance as Strategy

 Most enterprises aren’t ready.
-Here’s the thing though — that’s an opportunity, not just a threat.
+That’s an opportunity as much as a threat.
 Companies building compliance into their AI systems now will have structural advantages.
 The ones who wait will spend years playing catch-up.

 6. AI for Science: Where the Real Magic Is Happening